 Stakeholder Interest in business Accounting Information O wners / Inv es tors / existing and potential Profits or losses Financial statements, Cost Accounting records, Management Accounting reports Lenders Assessment of capability of the business to pay interest and principal of money lent.
-Basically, they monitor the solvency of business ey reports forming part of accounts, valuation Customers and suppliers Stability and growth of the business Financial and Cash flow statements to assess ability of the business to offer bette business terms and ability to supply the products and services Government Whether the business is complying with various legal requirements Accounting documents such as vouchers, extracts of books, information of purchase, sales, employee obligations etc. and financial statements Employees and trade unions Growth and profitability Financial statements for negotiating pay packages Competitors Performance and possible tie-ups in the era of mergers and acquisitions Accounting information to find out possible synergies
+Basically, they monitor the solvency of business Financial statement and analysis thereof, reports forming part of accounts, valuation of assets given as security Customers and suppliers Stability and growth of the business Financial and Cash flow statements to assess ability of the business to offer better business terms and ability to supply the products and services Government Whether the business is complying with various legal requirements Accounting documents such as vouchers, extracts of books, information of purchase, sales, employee obligations etc. and financial statements Employees and trade unions Growth and profitability Financial statements for negotiating pay packages Competitors Performance and possible tie-ups in the era of mergers and acquisitions Accounting information to find out possible synergies